 WHE continually documents the management practices of government agencies charged with overseeing wild horses and burros, giving the public needed first hand information on what is going on the range and in wild herd holding facilities.
 Our information provides essential insight into herd dynamics and behavior that are central to any discussion about the best way to manage these animals in the wild.

-In the process of monitoring and documenting, Laura Leigh, WHE Founder and primary investigator, has now spent over a decade years and traveled a million miles, literally, documenting wild horses and burros.
+In the process of monitoring and documenting, Laura Leigh, WHE Founder and primary investigator, has now spent nearly two decades (and traveled a million miles, literally) documenting wild horses and burros.

 Checks can be mailed to: Wild Horse Education 216 Lemmon Drive, #316, Reno NV 89506